|Ward Hill Lamon|

 April 4, 1947 – NFL guard Ed White was born in La Mesa, Calif.
 He would go on to play for UC-Berkeley, the Minnesota Vikings and the San Diego Chargers.

-April 4, 1968 – At 6:01 p.m., Martin Luther King Jr., 39, was assassinated by James Earl Ray at the Lorraine Motel motel in Memphis, Tennessee.
+April 4, 1968 – At 6:01 p.m., Martin Luther King Jr., 39, was assassinated by James Earl Ray at the Lorraine Motel in Memphis, Tenn.
 King was standing on the balcony of his room on the second floor.

 April 4, 1970 – Thomas Charles Littles of Brooklyn, Ala., who had suffered a gunshot wound to the head in Vietnam, was transferred to the Veterans Administration Hospital in Montgomery.